folkertvanheusden/libNSSNMP/README.md

 This will start a thread that processes incoming snmp requests.
 The stop_flag can be used to terminate the thread, just deleting the snmp object does this as well.

+You can also add a 4th parameter which sets the port-number to listen on.
+Usually this is port 161 (requires root) which is the default.

 See also example/example.cpp in this repository for an implementation example.